-We already know that Japan is totally different from the west, which results in different beauty tastes.
-What is considered beautiful in Japan is totally different from what is considered in Brazil or in other countries.
-In this article, we are going to examine Japan's male beauty, understand what girls like, and what style of fashion and appearance popular Japanese people adopt.
+We already know that Japan is totally different from the West, which results in different beauty tastes.
+What is considered beautiful in Japan is completely different from what is considered in Brazil or other countries.
+In this article, we will examine male beauty in Japan, understand what girls like, and what fashion style and appearance popular Japanese men adopt.

-I don't even need to make it clear that I like it is something personal!
-So just because I'm quoting something in the article doesn't mean it's 100% like that, especially with the westernization of the country things are changing fast and diversifying even more.
+I don’t even need to make it clear that taste is something personal!
+So just because I’m mentioning something in the article, it doesn’t mean it’s 100% like that, especially with the westernization of the country, things are changing quickly and diversifying even more.
 For example, even sumo wrestlers in the past were considered sexy, they had beautiful wives.
-Already, nowadays, many young women like boys who look like girls.
+Nowadays, many young girls like boys who look like girls.

-How is a man considered handsome and sexy in Japan?
+How is a man considered beautiful and sexy in Japan?

-Some women find those men with narrow eyes, thin lips, narrow chins, and well-brushed Asian features, attractive.
-Others like Western men with round eyes and long eyelashes looking like Europeans.
-In Japan there is no such thing as a macho man, many Japanese prefer soft men.
+Some women find attractive those men with narrow eyes, thin lips, a narrow chin, and well-defined Asian features.
+Others like men who are somewhat Western, with round eyes and long eyelashes resembling Europeans.
+In Japan, there is no idea of a macho man; many Japanese women prefer gentle men.

 The concept of male beauty in Japan

-Women find smooth-skinned, androgynous men with elaborate, dyed hair cute.
-It is enough to notice this style in the popular music bands among young people.
+Women find men with smooth skin, androgynous looks, and elaborate dyed hair cute.
+One just needs to notice this style in the bands popular among young people.
 Some even claim that their hair should float!
-Even the cooking skill has become a highlight that women notice in men.
-Today's women expect men to be sensitive, clean and sexy rather than rich.
+Even cooking skills have become a highlight that women notice in men.
+Today’s women expect men to be sensitive, clean, and sexy, rather than rich.

 In Japan, some men spend more money on cosmetics than women.
-They are increasingly obsessed with the skin.
-While in the past samurai and sumo wrestlers shaved even half of their heads, nowadays Japanese people who suffer from baldness resort to products, medicines and even wigs.
-Surveys say that nearly half of Japan's male population does not consider it a problem for men to wear makeup.
+They are increasingly obsessed with their skin.
+While in the past, samurai and sumo wrestlers shaved at least half of their heads, nowadays Japanese men suffering from baldness resort to products, medications, and even wigs.
+Research says that almost half of the male population in Japan does not consider it a problem for men to wear makeup.

-Beards, mustaches and facial hair are not common in Japan.
-That's because men don't grow as much in Japan as well as being discouraged in workplaces.
-In a way, there are bans and complaints about people with beards in various areas of Japan.
+Beards, mustaches, and facial hair are not common in Japan.
+This is because they do not grow much on Japanese men, and it is also discouraged in workplaces.
+In a way, there are prohibitions and complaints about people with beards in various areas of Japan.
 Some resort to fake beards and mustaches to wear outside of work.
-Nowadays more and more men are wearing handbags, diamond jewelry and accessories.
+Nowadays, more and more men are using bags, diamond jewelry, and accessories.

 The concept of male beauty in Japan

-Results of the male beauty concept in Japan
+Results of the concept of male beauty in Japan

-This masculine idea of beauty has had several strange results.
-Nowadays there are men's beauty salons that offer body waxing, skin cleansing, manicures and even makeup classes.
-Among the most popular are mud facials, shaving the legs and eyebrows.
-The increase in sales of men's cosmetics has caused a decline in sales of alcoholic beverages, cigarettes, flashy cars and even greasy restaurant meals.
+This masculine idea of beauty has brought about various strange results.
+Nowadays, there are men’s beauty salons that offer body hair removal, skin cleansing, manicures, and even makeup classes.
+Among the most popular are facial treatments with mud, leg hair removal, and eyebrow shaping.
+The increase in sales of male cosmetics has caused a decline in sales of alcoholic beverages, cigarettes, flashy cars, and even greasy meals from restaurants.

-This concept of men's fashion also resulted in herbivore men, who do not like to drink, do not date and have sex and are somewhat effeminate.
+This concept of male fashion has also resulted in herbivore men, who do not like to drink, do not date and have sex and are somewhat effeminate.
 Some men even buy bras and say they feel more relaxed.
-Others dress in women's clothes, even without being interested in men.
-Some even date and share clothes with their girlfriend.
-Even famous singers appear on stage wearing high-heeled shoes, sequin pants, and carrying stuffed animals.
+Others dress in women’s clothing, even without being interested in men.
+Some even date and share clothes with their girlfriends.
+Even famous singers appear on stage wearing high-heeled shoes, sequined pants, and carrying teddy bears.

 The concept of male beauty in Japan

 In general, it is true that Japanese girls tend to like an androgynous figure in the style of visual kei.
-This concept of beauty is not something recent, but also has cultural roots.
+This concept of beauty is not something new, but also has cultural roots.
 We can observe this in kabuki theater.
-In the past, daimyos and famous masters were praised for their beautiful face and makeup.
+In the past, daimyos and famous masters were praised for their beautiful faces and makeup.
 So we can conclude that masculinity in Japan is not defined by physical appearance.
 And remember!
-This does not mean that all Japanese women like somewhat androgynous men, who in reality are not the majority.
+This does not mean that all Japanese women like somewhat androgynous men, who are not the majority.

 The true concept of male beauty in Japan

-It's true that in Japan you don't need big muscles and a tall, macho look.
-But that doesn't mean that the Japanese don't have aggressive and dominant attitudes.
-The long history of Japan and the samurai shows how devout, disciplined, confident and hardworking the Japanese are.
-The problem is that some attitudes common in the West can be seen as rude.
-Japanese women do like bold and confident men, but they look for sensitive, thoughtful and elegant men first.
+It is true that in Japan, large muscles and a tall, macho appearance are not necessary.
+But that does not mean that Japanese men do not possess aggressive and dominant attitudes.
+The long history of Japan and the samurai clearly shows how Japanese people are full of devotion, disciplined, confident, and hardworking.
+The problem is that some attitudes common in the West can be seen as rudeness.
+Japanese women do like bold and confident men, but they first look for sensitive, attentive, and elegant men.

 The concept of male beauty in Japan

-Even though this is the ideal man for Japanese women, most men care little about appearance.
-It is much more common to find Japanese with business attire than the concept we addressed in this article.
+Even though this is the ideal man for Japanese women, most men care little about their appearance.
+It is much more common to find Japanese men with neat hair and formal clothing than the concept we discussed in this article.
 Even young people in school are guided to follow a beauty standard, and this standard continues into adulthood at work.
-Most of the men that women consider beautiful and elegant are found more in the fields of fashion, music, and dance with singers and idols.
-As these men end up being unreachable for some women, they turn to hostess where they encounter men with that appearance.
+Most men that women consider beautiful and elegant are found more in the fashion, music, and dance areas with singers and idols.
+Since these men end up being unattainable for some women, they resort to hostess where they meet men with this appearance.

-Japanese women and women in general look at a man's personality first and then at appearance.
-So it doesn't matter if we're handsome, have gigantic blond hair or wear colorful clothes that stand out.
-We just need to be well-groomed and we'll be considered beautiful, even if it's by a Japanese woman.
+Japanese women and women in general look at a man’s personality first and then his appearance.
+So it doesn’t matter if we are handsome, have huge blonde hair, or wear colorful clothes that stand out.
+As long as we are well-groomed, we will be considered beautiful, even if it is just by one Japanese woman.
 Did you like the article?
-We'd love to hear your feedback and share it! xD
+We would love to hear your comments and have your share! xD